quarkx33/Publications/README.md

 # Publications
-This folder contain the papers I have published
+This folder contain the papers I have published till date.